goto/optimus-any2any/docs/rfc_005_dynamic_interpolation.md

 ## Approach
 Utilizing golang template capability, for any information in the record can be accessed using `{{ index .Record "field_name" }}`.
 This rendering process will be executed in plugin level.

+## Limitation
+- The interpolation is only available in the sink component